-Ship managers may request a Classification Society to approve their particular lashing system and the lashing program software, in addition to the requirement of approving the cargo securing manual.
-However, until the cargo securing manual and the computer lashing program are produced and approved together, in the same way as the ship stability loading computer and stability/ loading manual are already used, there is bound to be confusion with respect to the safe capabilities of the on-deck container lashing system for each ship.
+Ship managers may request a Classification Society to approve their particular lashing system and the lashing program software, in addition to the requirement of approving the Cargo Securing Manual.
+However, until the Cargo Securing Manual and the computer lashing program are produced and approved together, in the same way as the ship stability loading computer and stability/loading manual are already used, there is bound to be confusion with respect to the safe capabilities of the on-deck container lashing system for each ship.

-One note of caution: different Classification Societies have set their own standards for the minimum SWLs of lashing gear and maximum allowable forces acting on a container and the roll angle that any calculations should include.
+One note of caution: different Classification Societies have set their own standards for the minimum SWLs of lashing gear, the maximum allowable forces acting on a container, and the roll angle that any calculations should include.